arundasan91/MPI---Message-Passing-Interface/MPI4py_Installation.md

     sudo python setup.py build
     sudo python setup.py install

+or use `python3` if required.

+    sudo python setup.py build
+    sudo python setup.py install

 If the build and install process went well, you have MPI4Py successfully installed on your system.
 Now let us confirm that.
 Run (in the mpi4py-3.0.0 folder):